wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 ## Preparing Your Branch for Review

- * TODO: Picture of Sora or Hao or Mugi in a tree

 You make changes to the files, save your changes, and call your work done for the day.

 Before you finish, return to the GitHub Desktop app.
 The app will have noticed all the changes you made to the Red Panda dataset.
 A set of changes to files can be recorded in your local working copy as a _commit_.
 Commits work similar to a bookmark, and your _commit message_ should be a short note that details the work you've done so far.